 Business Purposes for the Collection and Use of Personal Data

 eTrigue Corp. sells and maintains integrated web-based business application software largely to small, midsize and enterprise businesses.
-We receive mostly business-related information from the EEA, including contact information of individual representatives of the businesses with whom we or our customers are dealing, including, without limitation, names, addresses, work phone numbers, work email addresses, etc. of EEA Persons ("EEA Data").
-In connection with some services, e.g., eTrigue's Lead Management services, our customers use our hosted technology platform to store and process EEA Data at their own discretion.
-As EEA Data covered by this Notice is by definition sent to us by another company in the EEA (e.g., a customer of eTrigue), the categories of data sent and the purposes of processing often depend on such other company, with whom the EEA Person typically has a closer employment or business relationship (and which, therefore, can provide additional information on categories of data shared with us). eTrigue Corp. will not use Client Personal Data for any other purposes than for the purposes that eTrigue Corp. clients provide such information.
+We receive mostly business-related information from the EU, including contact information of individual representatives of the businesses with whom we or our customers are dealing, including, without limitation, names, addresses, work phone numbers, work email addresses, etc. of EU Persons (“EU Data”).
+In connection with some services, e.g., eTrigue’s Lead Management services, our customers use our hosted technology platform to store and process EU Data at their own discretion.
+As EU Data covered by this Notice is by definition sent to us by another company in the EU (e.g., a customer of eTrigue), the categories of data sent and the purposes of processing often depend on such other company, with whom the EU Person typically has a closer employment or business relationship (and which, therefore, can provide additional information on categories of data shared with us). eTrigue Corp. will not use Client Personal Data for any other purposes than for the purposes that eTrigue Corp. clients provide such information.

-eTrigue Corp. collects and uses EEA Data for purposes of providing products and services to our customers, communicating with corporate business partners about business matters, processing EEA Data on behalf of corporate customers, providing information on our/their services, and conducting related tasks for legitimate business purposes.
+eTrigue Corp. collects and uses EU Data for purposes of providing products and services to our customers, communicating with corporate business partners about business matters, processing EU Data on behalf of corporate customers, providing information on our/their services, and conducting related tasks for legitimate business purposes.

-eTrigue Corp. does not transfer Client Personal Data to unrelated third parties, unless lawfully directed by a client, or in certain limited or exceptional circumstances in accordance with the Safe Harbor Privacy Framework.
+eTrigue Corp. recognizes potential liability in cases of onward transfer to third parties. eTrigue Corp. will not transfer any personal information to a third-party without first ensuring that the third-party adheres to the Privacy Shield principles. eTrigue Corp. does not transfer Client Personal Data to unrelated third parties, unless lawfully directed by a client, or in certain limited or exceptional circumstances in accordance with the EU-U.S. Privacy Shield Framework.
 For example, such circumstances would include disclosures of Client Personal Data required by law or legal process, or disclosures made in the vital interest of an identifiable person such as those involving life, health or safety.

 Contact information and Client Personal Data is accessible only by those eTrigue Corp. employees and consultants who have a reasonable need to access such information in order for us to fulfill contractual, legal and professional obligations.
 All of our employees and consultants have entered into strict confidentiality agreements, and/or have been subjected to thorough criminal background checks requiring that they maintain the confidentiality of Client Personal Data.

-For complaints that cannot be resolved by eTrigue Corp. and the complainant, eTrigue Corp. agrees to cooperate with data protection authorities located in the European Union (or their authorized representative) and participate in dispute resolution procedures of those authorities, pursuant to the Safe Harbor Privacy Framework.
+For complaints that cannot be resolved by eTrigue Corp. and the complainant, eTrigue Corp. agrees to cooperate with JAMS – an independent dispute resolution mechanism, pursuant to the EU-U.S. Privacy Shield Framework.

 Access, Review & Update

-If you are an EEA Person about whom we hold EEA Data on a clients behalf, you may request access to, and the opportunity to update, correct or delete, such EEA Data.
+If you are an EU Person about whom we hold EEA Data on a clients behalf, you may request access to, and the opportunity to update, correct or delete, such EEA Data.
 To submit such requests or raise any other questions, please contact the business that provided your EEA Data.
-You can also contact our Safe Harbor Contact.
-We reserve the right to take appropriate steps to authenticate an applicant's identity, to charge an adequate fee before providing access and to deny requests, except as required by the Safe Harbor Principles.
+You can also contact our EU-U.S. Privacy Shield Contact.
+We reserve the right to take appropriate steps to authenticate an applicant’s identity, to charge an adequate fee before providing access and to deny requests, except as required by the EU-U.S. Privacy Shield Framework.